twg/frontend-scaffolding/README.md

 #Sass Option
 Guidedog is not supported when using Sass.
 If instead of Stylus you prefer to use Sass, simply uncomment the "with SASS" gulp task and comment out the "with STYL" gulp task.
-Never run both simultaniously.
+Never run both simultaneously.
 #Haml Option
 Guidedog is not supported when using Haml.
 If instead of Jade you prefer to use Haml, simply uncomment the "with Haml" gulp task and comment out the "with Jade" gulp task.
-Never run both simultaniously.
+Never run both simultaneously.
 # Preferred Tools
 1. Js Image Carousel:
   `bxSlider` http://bxslider.com/